dwolfe884/dwolfe884.github.io/_posts/2021-04-28-Build_Yourself_In.md

 ```
 This shows that if you have the os._wrap_close class you can walk up the reference using ```__init__.__globals__``` to get a dictionary of all the functions that class implements.

-We can combine this with our previous command to get a long list of all functions we have access to through OS.
+We can combine this with our previous command to get a long list of all functions we have access to through the OS.
 ```python
 print(().__class__.__bases__[0].__subclasses__()[132].__init__.__globals__)
 ```